Edavela Babu

 Ammanath Babu Chandran (born 11 August 1963), better known by his stage name Edavela Babu, is an Indian actor who appears in the Malayalam cinema.
 He made his acting debut in 1982 with Idavela, from which he got his stage name.
 Since then, he has worked in over 200 films.
-Babu is the General Secretary of Association of Malayalam Movie Artists (AMMA).
+Babu has served as general secretary of Association of Malayalam Movie Artists (AMMA).
 Currently, he is a part of the Indian National Congress political party.

-Early life
+Early life and education

-He was born on 11 August 1963 to Raman and Shantha in Irinjalakuda, Kerala, India.
+Babu was born on 11 August 1963 to Raman and Shantha at Irinjalakuda in Thrissur district of Kerala.
+He completed his schooling from Govt.
+Model Boys Higher Secondary School, Irinjalakuda.
+He was graduated in Commerce from the Christ College, Irinjalakuda.
+He is also a postgraduate in Commerce.

+Sexual Assault case

+Edavela Babu was arrested after a round of questioning by the Special Investigation Team in a case of sexual abuse against him based on a complaint of a former actress, but released on bail.